 Every computer vision engineer is required to have the ability to:

-3. Design and create platforms for image processing and visualization: Aside from building architectures and using algorithms, computer vision engineers are often tasked with helping to or being assisting developers of the hosts of computer vision models, which involves the designing of apps, websites, or devices that will run computer vision models.
+- Design and create platforms for image processing and visualization: Aside from building architectures and using algorithms, computer vision engineers are often tasked with helping or assisting developers of the hosts of computer vision models, which involves the designing of apps, websites, or devices that will run computer vision models.

 In addition to the above skills, you’ll also likely need at least a bachelor’s degree in mathematics, computer vision, computer science, machine learning, information systems, or other related fields of study.